Gift honey bees, change a life

 "The believer is like a bee which eats that which is pure and wholesome and lays that which is pure and wholesome.
 When it lands on something, it doesn’t break or ruin it."
 (Ahmad)

-Spread compassion this Ramadan.
 As Muslims, we’re instructed to tread gently on the Earth, and to leave behind a pure legacy.
-Help vulnerable people to make a living in this month of multiplied blessings, and reap the endless rewards of this beautiful ongoing charity.
+Help vulnerable people to make a living, and reap the endless rewards of this beautiful ongoing charity.

 £385 – Provide a honey bee farm, reaping the blessings of this Sadaqah Jariyah.